User Tools

 The initial attack stairwell must receive positive pressure ventilation; the Truck PPV can be used to pressurize a stairwell.
 It must be remembered that pressurized stairways do not remove smoke from the floors or hallways.
 It should be enough to negate the movement of heat and smoke into the stairwell.
 Ideally, evacuation stairwells should be pressurized as well.

 If the stairwells are contaminated, a team can be assigned to the top floor and roof area.
-They are to open the hatch or roof door and the fan at the base of the stairwell activated.
+They are to open the hatch or roof door in coordination with a fan at the base of the stairwell activated.
 All other doors to the stairwell shall remain closed during this smoke removal period.
+Opening the door at roof level of an unpressured ventilated stairwell will increase the draft of that stair shaft.
+It will draw the fire, heat and smoke in the direction of that stairwell.
+When conditions are favorable, and authorization is given to vent in this manner, this top ventilation should improve conditions on the upper floors.
 The roof team will confirm when the stairwell is clear and then confirm when the door or hatch is closed.
 The stairwell will now become pressurized.

 Structures taller than 15 stories should utilize an additional fan five floors below the fire area.
 The fan would be in the hall or occupancy with the force of air directed into the stairwell.
 This will enhance the pressure throughout the height of the stairwell.
+(See also Appendix 12)

 Salvage

 Salvage operations are universal.
-In the event of a fire in a High Rise building, salvage operations will begin on the fire floor as practically as possible.
+In the event of a fire in a High-rise building, salvage operations will begin on the fire floor as practically as possible.
 The next area will be the floor below the fire floor.
 Water runoff from the fire floor can be removed down an unused stairwell or possibly down elevator shafts.
-Some restrooms in High Rise buildings have floor drains and/or you can break a toilet off at the floor and use its drain.
+Tarps should be brought up to interior staging.
+Computers, personal items and sophisticated office equipment should be given priority in protection.

 Extension / Overhaul